 - Rinse the cauliflower, and then remove the leaves and stem, cutting the florets into bite-sized pieces.

-- In the bottom of a large bowl, combine milk, coconut flour, garlic powder, paprika, cumin, salt and pepper.
-Whisk until a runny batter forms.
+- In the bottom of a large bowl, whisk together the milk, coconut flour, garlic powder, paprika, cumin, salt and pepper.
 Add cauliflower to bowl, and use a spatula to turn the cauliflower in the batter until each piece is coated.
-Now, add the almond flour or corn meal to the bowl, and toss until each piece of cauliflower is coated with almond flour/corn meal.
+Add the almond flour or corn meal to the bowl, and toss until each piece of cauliflower is coated.

 - Spread cauliflower out on sheet pan, with space between each floret, and bake for 20-23 minutes.
 Cauliflower should be softened through but not yet browning.

-- The cauliflower should be tender, and beginning to brown on the edges.
-Remove from oven.
-Working in batches, place 1/4 of the florets in the bowl with the sauce.
-Toss (or stir with a spatula) until the florets are coated in sauce, and then return to the sheet pan.
+- Working in batches, place 1/4 of the florets in the bowl with the sauce.
+Toss (or stir with a spatula) until the florets are coated in sauce, and then return cauliflower to the sheet pan.
 Repeat until all of the cauliflower is coated.

-- Return cauliflower to oven, and bake for 10 more minutes.
-Then, serve hot with a side of blue cheese dressing (or ranch if you prefer!), extra Franks hot sauce, and a sprinkle of minced cilantro.
+- Serve hot with a side of blue cheese dressing (or ranch if you prefer!), extra Franks hot sauce, and a sprinkle of minced cilantro.